goblint/analyzer/docs/artifact-descriptions/esop23.md

 The following are step-by-step instructions to reproduce the experimental results underlying the paper.
 Depending on the host machine, the run times will be slightly different from what is reported in the paper, but they should behave the same way relative to each other.
 The runtimes given here are based on runtimes we had in the VM on a host system with an 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz with 32GB of RAM with some generous upwards rounding.
+Apart from these small runtime deviations which are to be expected, all claims in the paper are reproducible and supported by the artifact.

 **Important note: We based our implementation on our previous work on Goblint, but also compare with Goblint in the non-relational setting from our previous SAS paper.
 This previous version is referred to as "Goblint w/ Interval"**